Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars. – Khalil Gibran

 As humans, the prospect of change is avoided and resisted because it is unknown territory.
 Therefore, we fear it.
 For this reason, we require a Spiritual Awakening.

-There are three ways that Spiritual Awakenings can occur: the first is at the hands of wise Teachers, the second is through the pursuit of soulfully mature people, and the third is spontaneously due to life experience.
+There are three ways that Spiritual Awakenings can occur: the first is at the hands of wise spiritual teachers, the second is through the spiritual drive of soulfully mature people, and the third is spontaneously due to life experience.

 Spontaneous awakenings arrive in a number of ways: a terminal diagnosis, old age, a near-death experience, a physical accident, the loss of a loved one, a romantic breakup, the destruction of your home or homeland, suicidal depression, or the complete loss of your religious faith.